MA, BA(Hons), FIDSHK

 Brian’s research anchors in design and visual thinking within people, material and cultural transformation.
 He is actively in exploring design for active ageing, lifestyle & material culture, sustainable product design approaches, and methodologies on development of craftsmanship, furniture design and interactive product design.

 Three interweaved pillars of applied design research works are being established by Lee recently to forging the holistic understanding of design activities in response to emerging societal problems.
 First, the approach of user centered design is adopted and advocated in which participatory and co-design methods supporting community development in particular for elderly and marginalized people are being explored.
 Second, new production and consumption models are discussed.
 In search of emerging societal development and impact of new product design development (e.g. rapid prototyping, 3D printing), new design methodology exploring the argument from the conventional critique about concept of customization v.s. mass production, to the system thinking on local production and local consumption are carried out.
 Third, the fundamental global environmental problems caused by current production and consumption patterns are addressed in the line of Brian’s works.
 Formulating new design processes and methodologies enriching sustainable product development has been explored for years.

-Co-creation Workshop Design, Design for and with Elderly/ Communities, Product Semantics in Chinese Contexts, Product Design for Sustainability, Furniture design, Interactive Product, Transforming Traditional Craftsmanship.
+Co-creation Workshop Design, Design with & for Elderly/ Communities, Product Semantics in Chinese Contexts, Product Design for Sustainability, Furniture design, Interactive Product, Transforming Traditional Craftsmanship.